ipfs/helia/README.md

-<h3 align="center">An implementation of IPFS in JavaScript.</h3>
+# Helia — an implementation of IPFS in JavaScript

 ### Project status

-This project is pre-alpha and is planned for development in late 2022, with an initial "v1" release in [late Q1 2023](/ROADMAP.md#late-q1-march).
-The project will be built in the open.
-Community contributors are welcome.
+This project is pre-alpha and is currently in development.
+An initial v1 release is planned for [late Q1 2023](/ROADMAP.md#late-q1-march).
+Helia is being built in the open; community contributors are welcome!

+The core of IPFS is the [Files API](https://github.com/ipfs/js-ipfs/blob/master/docs/core-api/FILES.md), which will likewise be implemented in Helia.
+For more info about Helia, please see the [Roadmap](https://github.com/ipfs/helia/issues/5) and the [Manifesto](MANIFESTO.md).

 ## Table of Contents <!-- omit in toc -->